harshbarger/flurp/README.md

-# Flurp
 Flurp is a functional programming library written in and for TypeScript.
 In contains both fundamental FP utilities such as `pipe` and `flow` and a variety of utilities for working with strings, arrays, objects, etc. immutably within pipelines.

-# This is early stage work.
+## This is early stage work.
-If you've stumbled upon this, you're welcome to use it.
-But if this hasn't been bumped to v-1.0 yet, assume all sorts of things could change.
+Until I bump this to v-1.0, I can't rule out breaking changes.
+I am using this library in a large project of my own, and I anticipate making improvements as I discover issues.
+And if you spot an issue before I do, feel free to open a GitHub issue.

+## Documentation
+The docs are found [here](https://harshbarger.github.io/flurp/).

 ## Design Philosophy
 Practicality and simplicity are more valuable than complex FP theory.
 You don't even need to have heard of monads, functors, or Fantasy Land to use Flurp effectively.